Dedicated to the power of conversation.

 Carla participated in Liberal Studies at California State University, Long Beach and Orange Coast College.

-Carla resides in Long Beach, CA, a few miles from where she grew up in Seal Beach.
+Carla resides in Long Beach, California, a few miles from where she grew up in Seal Beach.
+Carla respectfully acknowledge that she works throughout the traditional, ancestral, and unceded occupied territories of California, home to nearly 200 Native Nations.

 Creative cooking & baking, designing garden arrangements, adventures with her nephews, and daily walks with her pups along the long beach peninsula.
 She’s a big fan of all things weather-related including dramatic skies, stormy seas, and snapping pics along the way.